Dubai free zones in 2023

-- Dubai Gold and Diamond Park is ideal for investors looking to set up a presence in the UAE to import, export and sell gold, diamonds, and fine jewelry;
+- Dubai Gold and Diamond Park is ideal for investors looking to set up a presence in the UAE to import, export and sell gold, diamonds, and fine jewellery;

-- Dubai Gold & Diamond Park is available via two different entities: i) a proprietorship ii) a partnership, although the company enjoys the benefits of a FZ company;
+- Dubai Gold & Diamond Park is available via two different entities: i) a proprietorship and ii) a partnership, although the company enjoys the benefits of a FZ company.

 The Dubai International Financial Center (DIFC)

 - The Dubai Financial Services Authority (DFSA) is the sole independent regulator of all financial services conducted through the Dubai International Financial Centre (DIFC), a purpose-built free zones in the city;